khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 It surprised me, because prior to working with Claude, AI alignment felt abstract -- a problem of distant superintelligence risks or safety guardrails against harmful outputs.
 Not something relevant to my daily coding activities.

-That changed when I recently watched an interview with AI researcher Robert Miles where he defined "alignment" in a system as a system that "wants the same thing as what you want... its preference ordering over world states is the same as yours" (around [5:20 in this interview](https://youtu.be/kMLKbhY0ji0?si=JYZIarN7jPS9cUGW&t=320)).
+That changed when I recently watched an interview with AI researcher Robert Miles where he defined an "aligned" system as a system that "wants the same thing as what you want... its preference ordering over world states is the same as yours" (around [5:20 in this interview](https://youtu.be/kMLKbhY0ji0?si=JYZIarN7jPS9cUGW&t=320)).

 Miles was talking about "world states" at a grand scale: the fate of the human race.
 But working with Claude, I've been getting hands-on experience with this same concept at a much smaller scale.
 In the microcosm of my work on a codebase, an aligned agent is one that understands what I want my codebase to become -- an agent that shares my preference ordering over codebase states.
 In this context, it's easy to see how "alignment" is inextricably linked to a model's usefulness.
 The more a model can anticipate what I want -- and the less context I need to provide -- the faster we can converge on my desired final product.
 Gavriel Cohen articulates this idea succinctly in his recent post, ["Alignment is Capability"](https://www.off-policy.com/alignment-is-capability/).